GorgonMeducer/PLOOC/README.md

 - Support interface implementation
 - Support strict type checking/validation in certain compilers, such as IAR with multi-file compilation enabled.
 - Compliant with __ANSI-C99__
+  - ANSI-C90 is also supported but the protection for private feature is disabled.
+  - When C11 or _Generic is available, fully support for polymorphism is possible (we are working on this...)
 - Low-overhead
 > NOTE: Almost ZERO OVERHEAD.
 The template fully utilises the ANSI-C enforced compilation rules to deliver desired OO features with the the least necessary cost.